themurtazanazir/themurtazanazir.github.io/_notes/neural_networks/convolutional_neural_networks/convolutions.md

 <center><video src="Figures/1.conv/Anim2.mp4" width="95%" type="video/mp4" controls></video></center>

 The above animation shows how the flipped kernel moves along the input signal.
-At each stop it multiplies the elements of the kernel and the that of the input signal which overlap with the kernel.
+At each stop it multiplies the elements of the kernel and that of the input signal which overlap with the kernel.
 These products are summed up to form the corresponding output sample.
 Look at this animation and the equation 5.
 Make sure you understand both.
 Practice a bit on paper. **Remember, the kernel is flipped.**

 The <font color="cyan">cyan</font> points in the input signal in above animation are the _padding_ of that signal.
 The far left and far right data points of the output signal are based on incomplete information, because some of the inputs are padded.
 We say that the kernel is not fully immersed in the input signal while computing these points.
 If the kernel is $$n_k$$ samples long, then the $$n_k-1$$ samples of the ouput signal on both sides are based on less information.
 The farther elements of these $$n_k-1$$ elements (on both sides) are based on lesser information than the closer ones to the center.
 So the extreme points in the output signal are usually not used.
 Another way to do this is to control the padding.
 If we intitially pad the the signal less than $$n_k-1$$ points on both sides, it is equivalent of ignoring the outputs that would have formed because of these points.